jeffreyhwatson/sakura/README.md

 - Column names were added to the data frames, datatype conversions were performed, and null values were dropped.

-- Five-year moving average and fahrenheit temperature features were added and the two data frames were joined.
+- Five-year moving average for peak bloom day, mean peak bloom day, and fahrenheit temperature features were added and the two data frames were joined.

 ## Results